tashk85/rails-assessment/README.md

 ## Details of Planning process including,
 ### Project plan & timeline

-For this project, we used a combination of approaches to organize and
+For this project, we used a combination of approaches to organize tasks to be completed.

 ### Screenshots of Trello board(s)

 ## Short Answer Questions